infews/infews.github.io/source/articles/2023-07-12-anchors-away.html.md

 ![Last Six Pack](images/steam6.jpg)
 *The last six of Anchor Steam at my grocery, 2023 July 12*

 It was a misfit six-pack, the cardboard handle torn.
-It felt fitting that in the weight of this moment - the last Anchor Steam at this store - the cashier had to scan the barcode by lifting it with two hands.
+It felt fitting that in the weight of this moment - the last Anchor Steam at this store - the cashier had to scan the barcode by lifting it with both hands.

 If this is the end, Anchor, so long and thanks for all the beer.